-Students who hope to become candidates for departmental honors must register for the courses in Thesis during the senior year.
+Students who hope to become candidates for departmental honors in Psychology must register for courses Psychology 495/496 during the senior year (or, in rare cases, during spring of their junior year and fall of their senior year).
 Discussions about pursuing honors should be held with faculty well in advance of the senior year.
 Work in these courses will be supervised by a faculty member and will be graded in the usual way.

 The transcripts of students who receive honors bear the legend Honors in (department or program name) with Thesis.